 A VPN can assign your device a new IP address, making it appear as if you’re on the other side of the country or on the other side of the world.

-In this article, I’ll tell you about 5 VPN providers that offer reliable unblocking for ESPN, as well as reliable protection for the rest of your online activities.
+In this article, I’ll tell you about seven VPN providers that offer reliable unblocking for ESPN, as well as reliable protection for the rest of your online activities.

 How to Watch ESPN by Using a VPN

 - Subscribe to an ESPN-capable VPN provider.
-(I recommend ExpressVPN.)
+(I recommend NordVPN.)

 - Install the VPN provider’s app(s) on your device(s).

 - Select a server located in the U.S.